-The District's policy permits employees to accumulate earned, but unused, vacation and other leave time, based on the length of service.
+The District's policy permits employees to accumulate earned but unused vacation and sick leave benefits, which are eligible for payment upon separation from service.
 The liability for such leave is reported as incurred in the government-wide financial statements.
 A liability for those amounts is recorded in the governmental funds only if the liability has matured as a result of employee resignations or retirements.
 The liability for compensated absences includes salary and related benefits, where applicable.